Rasel105/Backpack_Shop/README.md

 ## Project Description

-This is a Online back pack shopping mall, you can buy backpack with cheap rate which on would you like...
+This is a Online backpack shopping mall, you can buy backpack with cheap rate which one would you like...

 ### `npm start`